KoenVanduffel/CR-6_Strain_Gauge_Mounts/Dragon/Dragon high flow/Orbiter/README.md

 <img src="images/README/20210912_215818.jpg" alt="20210912_215818" width="40%">

 Insert a 33 mm PTFE tube (the path is 33.5 mm long make sure the tube is just a little shorter).
 Push the tube down so it seats into the little recess in the top of the hotend.
-The cut the top of the piece sticking out to taper it.
-This will make it easier to insert filament without the filament end catching on the top edge of the PTFE tube.
+Cut into a taper the top of the end of the tube which will fit up into the Orbiter.
+The taper will make it easier to insert filament into the hotend without the filament end catching on the top edge of the PTFE tube.

 <img src="images/README/20210912_221635.jpg" alt="20210912_221635" width="40%" />